top of page

 For students who are interested in being founders of a GRC branch at their high school.

-Steps in becoming a GRC High-School Founder and President
+Steps in becoming a GRC High-School Founder

 1. Complete the Founding Member Application